lucia-auth/lucia/pages/sessions/cookies/index.md

 ## Session validation

-Sessions can be validated by getting the cookie and using the `validateSession()` function we created.
+Session tokens can be validated using the `validateSessionToken()` function from the [Basic session API](/sessions/basic-api/) page.
 If the session is invalid, delete the session cookie.
 Importantly, we recommend setting a new session cookie after validation to persist the cookie for an extended time.

 ```ts
 import {